EjenY-Poltavchiny/Multithreaded-programming-practice/Definite integral (POSIX Threads)/README.md

 Poltavtsev Evgeniy

-> I will be glad to have a star if it was useful :sunglasses:
+> I will be glad to have a star if it was useful :wink: